oracle/graaljs/docs/user/JavaScriptCompatibility.md

 Graal JavaScript strives to support all regular expression features of ECMAScript.
 It employs two regular expression engines:
-* TRegex, an advanced tree-based automata with high peak performance.
+* [TRegex](https://github.com/oracle/graal/tree/master/regex), an advanced engine producing tree-based automata with high peak performance.
-* [JOni](https://github.com/jruby/joni), an adopted port of Nashorn's regular expression engine (a bytecode compiler).
+* [Joni](https://github.com/jruby/joni), an adopted port of Nashorn's regular expression engine (a bytecode compiler).

 While both engines support most regular expressions, they lack support for some of the advaced features of the newest ECMAScript specifications.
-TRegex is the default engine, and JOni will be used in case a feature is not supported in TRegex.
+TRegex is the default engine, and Joni will be used in case a feature is not supported in TRegex.
 In the rare case several features are mixed in one regular expression so no single engine can execute the expression, Graal JavaScript has to throw a JavaString Error.
 We are working on improving both engines to limit the number of unsupported regular expressions.

 The current status of feature support in both engines is listed below (features not listed are supported by both engines):

-Feature                                                                                      | TRegex | JOni
+Feature                                                                                      | TRegex | Joni
 -------------------------------------------------------------------------------------------- | ------ | ----
 Backreferences                                                                               | ❌     | ✓
 Negative lookaround<sup>[1](#fn1)</sup>                                                      | ❌     | ✓